kamsiuman/mws-restaurant/README.md

 1. impleement the tab with tab-index (index, the resturant cab with tabindex 3)
 2. add the image-alt tag in the creatResturantHTML
+3. add aria-label="select cuisine" to the selection-filter in the index.html

 note :
 -- the reason why the resturant tile is fix width is because the width is fix "Restaurant Listing" which the width is set to "270px;"